box/box-typescript-sdk-gen/docs/trashedFolders.md

 ### Arguments

 - folderId `string`
   - The unique identifier that represent a folder.
 The ID for any folder can be determined by visiting this folder in the web application and copying the ID from the URL.
-For example, for the URL &#x60;https://*.app.box.com/folder/123&#x60; the &#x60;folder_id&#x60; is &#x60;123&#x60;.
-The root folder of a Box account is always represented by the ID &#x60;0&#x60;.
+For example, for the URL `https://*.app.box.com/folder/123` the `folder_id` is `123`.
+The root folder of a Box account is always represented by the ID `0`.
+Example: "12345"
-  - Used as `folder_id` in path `path` of the API call
 - requestBody `RestoreFolderFromTrashRequestBodyArg`
-  - Used as requestBody for the API call
+  - Request body of restoreFolderFromTrash method
 - queryParams `RestoreFolderFromTrashQueryParamsArg`
-  - Used as queryParams for the API call
+  - Query parameters of restoreFolderFromTrash method
 - headers `RestoreFolderFromTrashHeadersArg`
-  - Used as headers for the API call
+  - Headers of restoreFolderFromTrash method

 ### Returns